 FRLT's 2020 House Party—the virtual version

 Join the Feather River Land Trust and FRLT members John & Laura Foster for a virtual celebration of the magnificent Feather River region and our efforts to conserve it.
+(Watch the recording below).

 Learn what makes the Feather River region so unique from expert guest speakers and get the latest updates on our work from Executive Director Shelton Douthit.
 Take a break to raise a glass with us and celebrate all the good things your support has made possible this year (2020 hasn’t been all bad)!
-Guests will be entered for a chance to win fun prizes too.

 Sierra Nevada Group Leader, Point Blue Conservation Science